Trouble Maker (duo): 2013: Chemistry

 In October 2013, Cube Entertainment confirmed Trouble Maker's upcoming comeback with a racy photoshoot.
 On October 28, the group released the single "Now" from its Chemistry EP.
 The single's music video, which drew inspiration from serial criminals Bonnie and Clyde, earned a 19+ rating for its heavy references to sex, alcohol, and cigarettes.
 "Now" had the highest score ever recorded on music show Inkigayo, maxing out at 11,000 points.

-2018-2021: Departures
+2018—2021: Departures from Cube Entertainment

-On September 13, Hyuna was announced to have been removed from Cube Entertainment alongside Pentagon's E'Dawn, following the announcement they had been dating.
+On September 13, 2018, Hyuna was announced to have been removed from Cube Entertainment alongside Pentagon's E'Dawn, following the announcement they had been dating.
 The next day, Cube withdrew the decision due to severe backlash from fans and a drop in stocks, and announced they would further discuss it with the two.
 On October 5, it was announced Hyuna would end her contract with Cube due to Cube's previous violation.

 On August 2, 2021, Hyunseung also left Cube Entertainment.
-Both members had left the label, however, the group has not officially disbanded.